awodell12/SimpliefiedLogo/doc/DESIGN_PLAN.md

     * Serves as a bridge between the model and view, so that no dependencies exist between them
     * Allows for multiple models/views simultaneously

-## APIs as Code
-### Use cases
-1. The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail, and the command is added to the environment's history.
-Note, it is not necessary to understand exactly how parsing works in order to complete this example, just what the result of parsing the command will be.
-2. The user sets the pen's color using the UI so subsequent lines drawn when the turtle moves use that color.
-3. The user types 'make :dummy 50 abcdef 123456 fd 90' (while abcdef is not defined as a user-made instruction) and presses RUN.
-The variable view shows 'dummy = 50' and the error box shows 'Don't know how to abcdef'.
-* Visualizer.popCommandQueue() is run to get the user-entered String from the Visualizer's command box.
-* The String result is passed into BackEnd.parseScript, which produces a 'make' command that executes and creates a variable 'dummy' in
-VariableMap that maps to the number 50 and puts that information into a CommandResult.
-BackEnd recognizes that the second command is undefined and adds a CommandResult with error message "Don't know how to abcdef", then returns both CommandResults as a List.
-* Visualizer interprets each CommandResult using interpretResult(), first telling the VariableView to add the new variable, and then
-* telling the error text box to display the error message in the second CommandResult.
-4. The user changes the language from English to French by selecting French in the languages drop down menu.
-* The Visualizer notifies whoever is listening that the languages drop down menu has been activated, and passes the value of the drop down menu ("French").
-* The value is sent to the Model either as a 'pseudocommand' starting with some unique character like "&" or by being passed into a BackEnd.setLanguage() method.
-* The model transforms the String into a filename pointing to a resource properties file with French instructions enumerated, and uses this for further command processing.

 ## Design Considerations

 #### Use MVC in JavaFx